VoltDB

 Volt Active Data (formerly VoltDB) is an in-memory database designed by Michael Stonebraker, Sam Madden, and Daniel Abadi.
+That team had started an experimental version called H-Store while working at a set of US universities.

 It is an ACID-compliant RDBMS that uses a shared-nothing architecture, and is derived from work done by Stonebraker on OLTP system performance and optimization.

 It is available in both enterprise and community editions.
 The community edition is licensed under the GNU Affero General Public License.

 Architecture

 VoltDB is a NewSQL OLTP relational database that supports SQL access from within pre-compiled Java stored procedures.